gmasquelier59/gmasquelier59/README.md

 ✈️ Some countries I visited: United States (California), Peru, Bolivia, Laos, Cambodia, Spain

-📻 I'm the proud owner of Radio of Magic, a web radio (fully online) that broadcasts music from Disneyland Paris, for free.
-[Listen here](https://www.radio-of-magic.com)
+📻 I'm the proud owner of Radio of Magic, a web radio (fully online) that broadcasts music from Disneyland Paris, for free (🎧 [Listen here](https://www.radio-of-magic.com)).
+For the moment, it is hosted at RadioKing but my goal is to self-host it with WebCaster (see below ⬇️).

 <img src="https://raw.githubusercontent.com/gmasquelier59/WebCaster/develop/resources/logo.png" style="width: 200px">

-**I am currently developing WebCaster, a web radio management tool based on Liquidsoap and Icecast, written in .Net Core / C#.** [Feel free to check it out 😅](https://github.com/gmasquelier59/WebCaster/tree/develop).
+**I am currently developing WebCaster, an open-source web radio management tool based on Liquidsoap and Icecast, written in .Net Core / C#.** [Feel free to check it out 😅](https://github.com/gmasquelier59/WebCaster/tree/develop).

+I am working on this project for a personal need and to develop my knowledge in C#, but I will make it available to everyone

 ## Get in touch